midnightntwrk/midnight-architecture/proposals/ZKIR-v3-design-draft.md

 **Circuits**

-Formally, we define a circuit as a non-empty tree of instructions, with nested `if`-statements to capture control flow.
+Formally, we define a circuit as a sequence of instructions:

 ```
-circuit := <instruction>
+circuit := <list instruction>
-         | LET <var_1> ... <var_n> = <instruction> IN <circuit>
-         | IF <var> THEN <circuit> ELSE <circuit>
 ```

-Except for the final insruction in a block block, the output wire(s) of an instruction are bound to a fresh set of variables, with one new unique variable for each output wire.

 **Instructions**

-There are 2 types of instructions: gate references and phi functions.
+There are 2 types of instructions: gate references and conditional branching.

 ```
-instruction := GATE <gate> <arg_1> ... <arg_n>
+instruction := (<var_1>, ..., <var_n>) <- GATE <gate> <arg_1> ... <arg_n>
+             | IF <var> THEN <circuit> ELSE <circuit> JOIN joins

+joins := List <join>
-             | PHI <var> <var>
+join := PHI <var> <var> <var>

 arg := <var>
      | <constant>
 ```

 A gate reference refers to a known gate, giving an argument for each input wire of the gate, where arguments are variables referencing output wires of other instructions, or constants.
+It binds it's output to variables `var_1` through `var_n`.
 Conceptually, gates represent the atomic units of computation in a circuit.
 The number of output wires of a gate reference depends on the specific gate that we refer to.

-A phi function takes exactly 2 variables referencing output wires.
-The purpose of a phi function is to join two variables that are assigned on different control flow paths, and as such it has exactly one output wire corresponding to the joined wire of its inputs.
+A conditional takes a variable `var`, and depending on its value executes the circuit in the then or else branch.
+Every conditional must be followed by a (possibly empty) sequence of joins.
+Variables bound in the then and else branches are not in scope for the instructions following the conditional, but variables joined by phi functions are.

-**Variable scoping**
+**Variable Scoping**

-While there is only a single namespace for variables, it is important to recognize that their scoping may be different depending on the context in which they are used.
-More concretely, in the input of phi functions we may refer to variables that are outside the current lexical scope.

-Concretely, we distinguish 2 types of variable scopes:

-_Lexical scoping_, where the variables in scope are those variables that are defined in an ancester node in the abstract syntax tree.

-_Control flow scoping_, where the variables in scope are those variables that _dominate a predecessor of the current node in the control flow graph_.
-By reflexivity of dominance, this (trivially) includes all variables defined in a predecessor block.

-In ZKIR v3, lexical scoping implies dominance, meaning that in the inputs of a phi function we may refer to all variables in the lexical scope, but we may also refer to variables that dominate one of its predecessors in the control-flow graph.
+Typically, in SSA with explicit joins, we must maintain a distinction between lexical scope and control-flow scope, where the inputs to phi nodes are control-flow scoped.
+By restricting the invokation of phi nodes to an explicit sequence following conditionals, we avoid the need for control-flow scoping.
+Instead, the first argument to a join is scoped by the lexical scope at the _end_ of the `THEN` branch, and vice versa.

+This setup is akin to having a sequence of phi nodes after an if-statement, but this way we enforce by consruction that the input variables to a phi node must dominate a predecessor of the current block.
+Furthermore, it enforces by construction that for each phi node, for every possible way control may flow to that node, exactly `1` of the variables will be assigned, so the result of joining is always defined and canonical.

 ## Metavariables